9dots/9dots.io-pages/OjM5fW2.md

 4. To filter the loops by major or minor scale change the option like in the picture below:
 ![](http://uploads.9dots.io/OjM81PS_md.jpg)

-## Elaborate
+## Elaborate - 25 minutes

 1. Using the rest of the project time, students create two songs, that each have loops from at least three different instruments.
 One will be a song that makes that listener feel happy, and the other one will attempt to be a slower, sadder song.

-2. How can you make a song seem sadder?
+2. How can students make a song seem sadder?
 What can you do to make it feel happier?

 ## Standards